Rising-Stars-by-Sunshine/stats201-FinalProject-Yiyang/README.md

 Yiyang Zhang,a DKU student from class of 2025, major in Computer and Design / Digital Media.
 Student Worker for DKU social media team.
 Research interest is digital design and media interaction.
 - Final reflections
   - intellectual growth
+  Through this course, I have gained a deeper understanding of the potential applications of machine learning in solving social and economic issues.
+I have learned how machine learning algorithms can be used to analyze large datasets and identify patterns that would be difficult or impossible to discern through traditional statistical methods.
+I have also learned how to interpret the results of machine learning models and to evaluate their effectiveness.
+  The magic of interdisciplinary research is the ability to combine expertise from different fields to solve complex problems.
+By bringing together individuals from different backgrounds and areas of expertise, interdisciplinary research can lead to new insights and breakthroughs that would not have been possible through single-discipline approaches.
+The combination of different perspectives can lead to innovative solutions and a more comprehensive understanding of complex issues.
   - professional growth
+  In this course, I have acquired a combination of technical skills, such as programming and data analysis, and soft skills, such as communication and teamwork.
+These skills are valuable for a wide range of careers, including data science, research, and policy analysis.
+I have also learned about the ethical considerations involved in using machine learning in social and economic contexts, which is essential for responsible and effective use of these tools.
   - living a purposeful life
+  If I were to win a Nobel Prize or Turing Award, I would want my feature sentence to read "Helped to use machine learning to improve human well-being."
+My contribution to advancing human civilization would be to use machine learning to solve problems related to health, education, and social inequality.
+I would like to use my skills and knowledge to make a positive impact on society and to help create a more equitable and just world.

 ## References